Glider (Belfast)

 Glider is a bus rapid transit system in Belfast, Northern Ireland, designed to improve the efficiency of mass transit in the city by connecting East and West Belfast and the Titanic Quarter via the city centre.
 The service is operated by Translink.

 There are two routes, G1 (West to East Belfast) and G2 (city centre to Titanic Quarter).
 The busways total 15.2 miles (24.5 km) in length using both dedicated bus lanes and mixed traffic lanes.
 Costing approximately £100m of public funds, construction started in 2014, and opened in late 2018.
 It uses a fleet of 18m-long Van Hool ExquiCity articulated buses.
-Weekday services run from soon after 5 a.m. to soon after 11 p.m. (other times at weekends and public holidays), operating on a 7-9 minute interval, reducing to 4–6 minutes at peak times.
+Weekday services run from 5 a.m. to 11 p.m. (other times at weekends and public holidays), operating on a 7-9 minute interval, increasing to 4–6 minutes at peak times.